How to Censor Words in Text Online: A Complete Guide to Word Masking, Custom Symbols, and Case-Sensitive Filtering

 How do I censor multiple words at once?

-Enter all your target words separated by commas or line breaks in the target words field.
-The tool on wtools.com processes all of them in a single pass, so every listed word gets masked throughout your entire text simultaneously.
+Type all your target words into the target words field, separated by commas or line breaks.
+The tool processes them all in one pass, so every listed word gets masked across your entire text at once.

 What is the difference between full masking and partial masking?

-Full masking replaces every character of the target word with the masking symbol (e.g., secret → ******).
-Partial masking keeps one or more characters visible — typically the first or last letter — so the reader can infer the original word (e.g., s*****).
-Use full masking for strict redaction and partial masking when context hints are acceptable.
+Full masking replaces every character of the target word with the masking symbol (secret → ******).
+Partial masking keeps one or more characters visible, usually the first or last letter, so the reader can guess what was there (s*****).
+Full masking is better for strict redaction; partial masking works when you're okay with context hints.

 Can I censor multi-word phrases, not just single words?

 Yes.
-You can enter phrases like top secret or John Smith as target entries.
-The tool matches the full phrase in your text and replaces it according to your masking settings, so you aren't limited to single-word targets.
+Enter phrases like top secret or John Smith as target entries.
+The tool matches the full phrase and replaces it according to your masking settings.
+You're not limited to single words.

 Does the tool censor a word when it appears inside a longer word?

-This depends on the whole-word matching setting.
-With whole-word matching enabled, pass inside password or ass inside assistant will not be censored.
-Disable it if you want every occurrence matched regardless of surrounding characters.
+That depends on whether whole-word matching is enabled.
+With it on, pass inside password or ass inside assistant won't be touched.
+Turn it off if you want every occurrence matched regardless of what surrounds it.

 Is case sensitivity on or off by default?

-The default behavior may vary, but you can explicitly toggle case sensitivity in the tool's settings.
-Turn it off when you want to catch all variations like Secret, SECRET, and secret with a single target entry.
+The default may vary, but you can toggle case sensitivity yourself in the settings.
+Turn it off when you want to catch all variations like Secret, SECRET, and secret with one target entry.

 Is my text stored or transmitted anywhere?

-The wtools.com tool processes your input client-side in the browser.
-Your text is not uploaded to a remote server, making it safe for sensitive or private content.
+The wtools.com tool processes everything client-side in the browser.
+Your text doesn't get uploaded to a remote server, so it's safe for sensitive content.

 Try These Free Tools